MymeType/sysvlfs/README.md

 ## Support

-Contact me (@mymetype) on the [Linux From Scratch Discord server](https://discordservers.com/server/282675835964620800/view) if you have any questions about the book.
+Contact me via  if you have any questions about the book.

 ## Licensing